A robot to water trees and plants at known locations.

 There are many fail-safes built into the water-station software.

-It will be normally closed (ie no flow), and close if power fails (and stay closed even when power comes back on).
 There are ESP8266 relays which claim to require continuous open commands from the ESP8266, but then they arrived, that's not what they did (at least they were cheap).

 A 'squirt me' request will only turn on the water or 10s.